-Following a number of negative media stories published in January 2014 by the People's Daily in Mainland China, the Company received inquiries from various government regulators in Mainland China, asking the Company to respond to a number of allegations relating to its business practices, products and business model.
-In response to this media and regulatory scrutiny the Company has voluntarily taken a number of actions in Mainland China, including temporarily suspending its business promotional meetings, temporarily suspending acceptance of applications had a significant negative impact on the number of Sales Leaders and Actives, and the Company's revenue in the short term will be negatively impacted by these voluntary actions.
+Following a number of negative media stories published in January 2014 by the People's Daily in Mainland China, the Company received inquiries from various government regulators in Mainland China asking the Company to respond to a number of allegations relating to its business practices, products and business model.
+In response to this media and regulatory scrutiny the Company has voluntarily taken a number of actions in Mainland China, including temporarily suspending its business promotional meetings, temporarily suspending acceptance of applications for any new sales representatives, and extending its product refund and return policies.
+The adverse publicity and suspension of business promotional meetings and acceptance of applications has had a significant negative impact on the number of Sales Leaders and Actives, and the Company's revenue in the short term will be negatively impacted by these voluntary actions.
 Any inability to resume normal business operations in the near term could have a more significant impact on our business.
 The Company's Audit Committee also commenced an internal review of its business practices in Mainland China, which is ongoing.
-Based upon the results of the internal review to date, the Company currently plans to focus its attention during the next several months on training the Company's asles force and reinforcing or enhancing our existing sales and other policies in Mainland China.
-It is currently unclear what impact the adverse publicity and the Company's voluntary actions will have on its business in this market in the longer term or whether these voluntary actions from these regulators.
-These other sanctions could include a formal suspension of the Company's ability to recruit new sales people and direct sellers, a temporary suspension of the Company's ability to sell products in various markets or, in the most extreme cases, loss of the Company's ability to recruit new sales people and direct sellers, a temporary suspension of the Company's ability to sell products in various markets or, in the most extreme cases, loss of the Company's ability to recruit new sales people and financial condition, the Company's ability to sell products in various markets or, in t
+Based upon the results of the internal review to date, the Company currently plans to focus its attention during the next several months on training the Company's sales force and reinforcing or enhancing our existing sales and other policies in Mainland China.
+It is currently unclear what impact the adverse publicity and the Company's voluntary actions will have on its business in this market in the longer term or whether these voluntary actions will be effective in addressing concerns of regulators in Mainland China.
+Regardless, it is likely that the Company will be fined and could potentially face some other form of sanctions from these regulators.
+These other sanctions could include a formal suspension of the Company's ability to recruit new sales people and direct sellers, a temporary suspension of the Company's ability to sell products in various markets or, in the most extreme cases, loss of existing licenses to operate in various jurisdictions in Mainland China.
+While any of these actions or outcomes could materially harm the Company's business and financial condition, the Company has not accrued for any related costs as of December 31, 2013.